 Fortunately, there is a solution.
 You can “partition” your hard drive, or divide it into different sections with different rules and functions.
-In this case, you can partition your drive so that part of it works properly with MacOS and part of it works properly with Windows, avoiding the issues that can crop up.
+In this case, you can partition your drive so that part of it works properly with MacOS and part of it works properly with Windows.
 Both computers have the necessary tools to help you partition a new drive once you have it connected.

 It’s a split, niche scenario

 A quick Google search may lead you to believe you’re on the right path by formatting the entire drive with Extensible File Allocation Table, or exFAT.
 It’s a simpler, universal method if every file you store is less than 4GB in size.
 However, this format doesn’t support larger files, which can be problematic for transferring 4K videos and so on between Macs and Windows 10 PCs.